Microsoft End of Life Products: Are You Ready?

-Microsoft will officially end its support for a number of their products on 14th January 2020 and although that date seems like a far off land at the moment, updating IT infrastructure is an extremely large task.
+Microsoft will officially end its support for a number of their products on 14th January 2020.
+Though it may seem like a far-off date, updating IT infrastructure is significant.
+Not planning for Microsoft end of life products can leave IT infrastructure unprotected and vulnerable to cyber-attacks.

 Today, Arc Systems are reminding their customers about this important date and advising them to put plans in place NOW for a smooth transition to make sure your company is seamlessly protected during this changeover and your infrastructure remains secure.

-So do you or your business operate any of the following programmes?
+So do you or your business operate any of the following Microsoft end of life products?

 • Windows 7 – One of Microsoft’s best-loved computing operating systems, with almost 40% of users still using it.
 However, like all operating systems before it, Windows 7 will eventually reach the end of its lifecycle, making an upgrade an essential task for the safety of your PC.